SiegeLord/SLRConfig/Readme.md

 These are encoded by a tagged tables.
 The tag is the name of the struct/variant, and the table elements are the struct elements.
 When deserializing tuple structs, a non-tagged table is also accepted.
+To allow for expansions, table elements with keys that don't correspond to fields of a struct/variant are ignored.